-- Incoming — Show only connections established by an external computer (something “calling in” to a process).
+- Incoming — Show only connections initiated by an external computer.

-- Outgoing — Show only connections established by a process on your computer.
+- Outgoing — Show only connections initiated by a process on your computer.

-- Since Timestamp — Show only connections which have any activity after the moment you choose this option.
+- From Now — Show only connections which have any activity after the moment you choose this option.

-If you want to see what new connections occur as consequence of an action, choose the Since Timestamp filter from the filter menu (keyboard shortcut ⌘+K).
-Immediately after setting this option, the Connection List is empty and connections appear as they occur.
+If you want to see what new connections occur as a consequence of an action, choose the From Now filter from the filter menu (keyboard shortcut Command-K).
+Immediately after setting this option, the connection list is empty and connections appear as they occur.
 Perform the action in question (e.g. load a web page) and see in realtime how connections are made.
-Then make a Snapshot (⌘+D) and analyze the connections.

 Local network connections

 One filter is active by default: Connections to devices in your home or office, e.g. your printer, scanner, network attached storage, router etc. are not shown.
 If you want to see them, choose from the main menu View > Show Local Network.
 This filter also acts on the traffic meter shown in the status menu.